What is a visual impairment?

 Living with a visual impairment impacts all day to day activities from moving round home to reading and using a phone.
 Support mechanisms the individual may have at scouting meetings can include: a cane, a guide dog, magnification aids, braille keyboard and/or community alarms.

 Some people who are blind may have difficulties with other areas of their development such as speech, language and communication; social interaction, motor skills, reading and writing.
-They may have sensory processing differences and you can read more about supporting those here.
+They also may have sensory processing differences.